michaelvlach/cppbdd/README.md

 }
 ```

-Both of these macros deal with `INSTANTIATE_TEST_CASE_P` so that it is not required in your tests.
+Both of these macros deal with `INSTANTIATE_TEST_SUITE_P` so that it is not required in your tests.
 The difference between them is just what appears in the test output. `SCENARIO_P` will by default prefix test output with
 `TEST_P` and presumes the fixture name and description are sufficient enough to give meaningful test output.
 Where this is not the case, you can substitute additional test information for the `ExplicitTestName` placeholder.